microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/filters/iir/README.md

 ![Integer IIR Alpha 64](images/integer_responsecurve_alpha_64.png?raw=true)
 ![Integer IIR Alpha 32](images/integer_responsecurve_alpha_32.png?raw=true)

-## Tradeoffs of the IIR Filter ##
+As you can see above, a larger alpha means that new values are integrated more quickly so the filter 'responds' more quickly, but there is also less smoothing going on due to the fast response.
+All the magic in any filter is finding the right values for variables like alpha that meet your needs!

-As you can see above, a larger alpha means that new values are integrated more quickly, but the magic in any filter is finding the right values for variables like alpha to meet your needs.
+## Is IIR the Right Filter For Me? ##

-An IIR filter is excellent for smoothing out noisy data, but it isn't a phase stable filter, and some signal attentuation occurs with lower alpha values.
+An IIR filter is excellent for smoothing out noisy data, but it isn't 'phase stable', and some signal attentuation also inevitably occurs with stronger alpha values.

-What this means is that using a high alpha (meaning a smaller number!) will very effectively smooth your data out, but the phase will shift and you will no longer have the same peak to peak range as your source data.
+What this means is that using a high alpha (meaning a smaller number!) will very effectively smooth your data out, but it will also phase shift further and further to the right, and you will no longer have the same peak to peak range (or 'amplitude') of your source data.

-You can see this in the following charts generated with the iir_i_response_test.py Python script included in this folder.
-As the alpha value lowers, the effects of the filter increase and the data is much 'smoother', but it starts to shift to be out of phase with the source signal (in blue), and you lose some amplitude.
+You can see this in the following charts generated with the **iir\_i\_noisysine\_test.py** Python script included in this folder.
+As the alpha value lowers, the effect of the filter increases and the data is much 'smoother', but it starts to shift to be out of phase with the source signal (in blue), and you lose some amplitude.

 ![Integer IIR Alpha 128](images/integer_sinewave_alpha_128.png?raw=true)
 ![Integer IIR Alpha 64](images/integer_sinewave_alpha_64.png?raw=true)